 Cirrus SR22 (N705CD) Engine Power Loss Near Lexington, SC — Forced Landing Attempt (Feb.
 6, 2026)

 On February 6, 2026, at 09:21 local time, a Cirrus SR22 (N705CD) was substantially damaged during a forced landing attempt near Lexington, South Carolina, resulting in one fatal injury to the passenger and serious injuries to the commercial pilot.
-The airplane was operated as a Part 91 personal flight and departed Columbia Metro Airport (CAE) on an IFR flight plan when the pilot declared an emergency after reporting an engine power loss. :contentReference[oaicite:0]{index=0}
+The airplane was operated as a Part 91 personal flight and departed Columbia Metro Airport (CAE) on an IFR flight plan before the pilot declared an emergency, transmitting “mayday” and reporting, “we just lost our engine.”

 Accident Summary